Using a dishwasher is pretty easy, right? You load it up, lob in a tablet, hit start and hey presto, the dishes are done.

 Ash recommends stacking cutlery down in your dishwasher.

-Brace yourself for this truth bomb: handwashing in a sink typically uses more water than a dishwasher.
-I know, I know, I was shocked too.
-Still am.
+Brace yourself for this truth bomb: washing your dishes by hand in a sink typically uses more water than a dishwasher.
+Yep, we were shocked too.
 Of course, once you read Ash's water usage article, it makes sense but it's still a doozie.

 Saving time, money and water are huge wins, but Ash also points out other reasons to use your dishwasher regularly.